bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/WhatIsBareos.rst

 -  For the Bareos Director, the package **bareos-director** and one of **bareos-database-postgresql**, **bareos-database-mysql** or **bareos-database-sqlite3** are required.
 It is recommended to use **bareos-database-postgresql**.

--  For the |bareosSd|, the package **bareos-storage** is required.
+-  For the |sd|, the package **bareos-storage** is required.
 If you plan to connect tape drives to the storage director, also install the package **bareos-storage-tape**.
 This is kept separately, because it has additional dependencies for tape tools.

 -  On a client, only the package **bareos-filedaemon** is required.
 If you run it on a workstation, the packages **bareos-traymonitor** gives the user information about running backups.

--  On a Backup Administration system you need to install at least **bareos-bconsole** to have an interactive console to the |bareosDir|.
+-  On a Backup Administration system you need to install at least **bareos-bconsole** to have an interactive console to the |dir|.

 Quick Start
 -----------